Rare events algorithm study of extreme double jet summers and their connection to heatwaves over the Northern Hemisphere: Data and methods

 The target variable for this study is the integrated double jet index averaged over Eurasia presented in \cref{subsec:dji_def}, $O[X(t)] \equiv D (t)$.
 We perform $M = 10$ ensemble simulations with the rare event algorithm, each of them including $N= 100$ trajectories starting from June 1st and ending on August 29th (duration $T = 90$ days), with selection strength $k = 0.01 (m s^{-1})^{-1}(day)^{-1}$ and resampling time $\tau = 5$ days.

 The 10 experiments start from 10 independent sets of 100 independent initial conditions, i.e. we took $1000$ independent June 1st, at 1-year interval.
 The chosen integration time allows us to analyse extreme double jets throughout the summer period.
 The value of $k$ has been chosen such that events with a return time of 100 years are expected to become common, following a scaling argument presented in \citep{ragone_rare_2021}.
+This value has been chosen after some sensitivity tests and the value proposed here assures an average value of 10\% of the total number of trajectories in each experiment with independent ancestors at the beginning of the simulation (see \cref{supmat:ttest}).
 The resampling time $\tau$ in general should be of the order of the autocorrelation time of the target observable.
-An analysis of the autocorrelation function of the integrated double jet index ( \cref{fig:acf-dji} ) shows that it can be approximated by a double exponential function, with a first decay time scale of $5$ days.
+An analysis of the autocorrelation function of the integrated double jet index ( \cref{fig:acf-dji}) shows that it can be approximated by a double exponential function, with a first decay time scale of $5$ days.
 The computational cost of the experiments with the algorithm is equivalent to simulating 1000 summers in the ensemble control run, but they allow to gather a much richer statistics for the extreme events of interest.